Kazorkirin/Crime-Analysis-in-UK-using-big-data-and-machine-learning/README.md

 While the ARIMA model showed promising results in capturing seasonality and overall trend patterns, areas for enhancement included integrating more diverse crime datasets (e.g., socioeconomic or weather data), exploring deep learning-based forecasting, and refining model parameters for improved F1 score and RMSE.

 The project demonstrates how big data technologies and predictive modeling can support law enforcement, urban planning, and insurance risk assessment by identifying and anticipating criminal activity patterns.

+The Crime Analysis task focused on leveraging big data technologies and machine learning to identify, visualize, and predict crime trends across the UK.
+Using over 19 million rows of street-level crime data from the UK Home Office, the objective was to derive actionable insights for law enforcement, policymakers, and insurance industries.

+Key questions included:

+Are violent crimes increasing or decreasing over time?

+Does Liverpool have a higher rate of firearm-related crimes compared to other cities?

+Is there a correlation between firearm incidents and drug-related offenses?

+To address these, the project utilized a big data pipeline with Apache Spark on an Azure VM for distributed processing, followed by Python-based analysis in Google Colab for deeper insights.
+After cleaning and filtering the data, trends were analyzed using Pandas, and visualizations were built using Matplotlib and Seaborn.

+For forecasting, ARIMA time-series models were applied to predict future crime patterns, helping assess regional risk and resource needs.
+The project not only highlighted high-crime zones but also demonstrated how data-driven strategies can support preventive policing and urban safety planning.